People Idioms

 “To Each Their Own” Meaning, Origin and Examples

-This reference addresses the idiom “To Each Their Own,” covering its meaning, usage in everyday conversations, and alternatives.
+This article addresses the idiom “To Each Their Own,” covering its meaning, usage in everyday conversations, and alternatives.
 You will learn about the phrase’s definition, its origins, and see a variety of examples to understand how it is used in different contexts.
 Understanding idioms like “To Each Their Own” helps you grasp the nuances of conversational English.

 “To Each Their Own” Meaning, Origin and Usage